 Directions: Mix the ingredients together until combined.
 Pipe onto bottom of macaron cookie and stick together with another macaron cookie.
 My notes: I used a whisk and mixed it by hand.
 My butter wasn’t quite soft enough so I popped it all into the microwave for about 8 seconds and then continued mixing.

-For the fillings: If your butter isn’t really soft for the buttercream, pop it in the microwave before you make the filling -otherwise it will end up a bit chunky.
+For the fillings: If your butter isn’t soft enough for the buttercream, pop it in the microwave before you make the filling – otherwise it will end up a bit chunky.
 Match up similarly sized cookies before you start piping on the filling.
 Pipe on the filling from the inside of the cookie outwards and don’t line it entirely.
 When you press the two cookies together the filling will even out and press out to the sides of the cookie.

 I love that these treats are gluten free because it means everyone in my family can enjoy them!
 They’re all very much loving the ones I made and said they’re better than the ones I brought home from the bakery on Valentine’s day – definitely a lot more successful than I thought my first attempt would be!
 Let me know what you think and if you have any tips or recommendations 🙂 Thanks for reading!